Karogo-reborn/Order/README.md

-# Order
+# Laravel Freelance Order Module
-Order Module for Laravel Freelance
+The Laravel freelane Order Module is a module that offer upwork like features.

-An order laravel module has the following features:
+The Laravel freelance order module has the following features:
 + Order Listing Post
 + Order Proposal Submission.
 + Order Proposal Submission